KEP-4049: Storage Capacity Scoring of Nodes for Dynamic Provisioning

 • Does it pass traditional tests?

-• When only dynamic provisioning is available:
+• When only dynamic provisioning is available (single CSI driver case):

 • Is the Pod placed on the node with the largest available space by default?